The Oils

 Organic Inca Inchi Oil:

-Hydralift Intensive Complex contains Inca Inchi Oil, which is the subject of a development program in Peru associated with the Amazon restoration program and fair trade.
+Organic Inca Inchi Oil is the subject of a development program in Peru associated with the Amazon restoration program and fair trade.
 It uses traditional organic agriculture methods and is guaranteed to be free of chemical treatment.
 It is the richest oil in the world for its content of unsaturated fatty acids, essential for the overall good health and function of Epidermal barrier function.
 Inca Inchi oil is an integral component of our award winning Hydralift Complex, a beautiful day cream that revitalises and rejuvenates mature skin.

 Hazelnut Oil: